 What is networking?

+Before we understand how to network effectively, it's important to understand what networking is.
 Your family is a network.
 So are your friends.
 When you meet someone new, get on well and exchange details to keep in touch, you have just added them to your “friends” network.
 Easy.

 Part of the problem with networking for some people is the name.
 We talk about “building networks”, “networking events”, “using your network” to find or research a role, but all it means is making contacts that can help you in your career.
 Just like making a new friend, but in a professional context, with a few more rules and even those are pretty much common sense.